Graduate internship scheme 2022

 - You’ll have the opportunity to discuss your internship needs with your company.

 The best way to find an internship is by approaching companies speculatively yourself.
 View this guide to making speculative applications (InfoHub login required).

 We’ve prepared a statement that you may want to use in your speculative application:

-“You may be interested to know that my university, UWE Bristol, is currently running a 'Remote-working Graduate Internship Scheme', which offers a £2000.00 subsidy to companies/organisations who employ a 2020 UWE Bristol graduate for an eight-week full-time internship.
+“You may be interested to know that my university, UWE Bristol, is currently running a Graduate Internship Scheme, which offers a £1465.20 subsidy to companies/organisations that employ a 2021 UWE Bristol graduate for an eight-week full-time internship.

 Are the opportunities related to my degree?